 This finding analysis combines data from the first and second learner taught differently in each one-to-one class interaction.
-It yields a total of 158 error occurrences, each initiated by a student turn containing at least one error coded as grammatical, lexical, and phonological error, and unsolicited use of L1.
+It results in a total of 158 error occurrences, each of which was caused by a student turn that contained at least one error coded as grammatical, lexical, and phonological error, and unsolicited use of L1.
 This findings embody the number and percentage of error found during the data analysis shown in the following table.